 SSDI benefits are an entitlement available to those disabled who have earned work credits by being in the workforce for 10 years and made contributions to FICA, only for adults.

 SSI is intended to help low-income disabled with extra money for food and shelter, and disabled children could qualify for these payments.
 You must have a very low income and few assets to qualify for SSI benefits.

 SSDI and SSI have a lot in common.
 They are both Social Security Administration programs, and they both require that you meet the SSA’s criteria for disability.
 However, they differ in size of payments you can receive, and when you’ll receive your payments.

 SSDI and SSI differ in how much you can receive in benefits.
 Because SSDI benefits are based on your earning record and not your income, the amount of payment varies from person to person.
 People with disabilities can receive much bigger payments from SSDI than from SSI.
-In 2018, the average SSDI payment is $1,200 per month.
+In 2019, the average SSDI payment will be around $1,234 per month.